KateBaburina/Product-Analytics---AB-testing/README.md

 Matplotlib, Seaborn

 ## Task
-We need to prform A/B experiment to decide if the new recommendation system should be deployed to production or not.
+We need to perform A/B experiment to decide if the new recommendation system should be deployed to production or not.